Child Support Lawyer Chicago, Illinois

 Child support is meant to cover the basic necessities for a child.
-This includes keeping a roof over their head, food in the panty and clothes on their back.
-More specifically, a Court will consider the following expenses when determining a child support amount: mortgage or rent, utilities, groceries and household expenses, transportation costs, including insurance and gas, clothing and grooming, entertainment, vacations, and any other expense that are pertinent to maintain the lifestyle the child would have enjoyed if the parents had remained together.
-In addition to basic child support payments, several categories are given special consideration and require the contribution of one of both parties in addition to a basic child support obligation.
+This includes keeping a roof over their head, food in the pantry and clothes on their back.
+More specifically, a Court will consider the following expenses when determining a child support amount: mortgage or rent, utilities, groceries and household expenses, transportation costs, including insurance and gas, clothing and grooming, entertainment, vacations, and any other expenses that are pertinent to maintain the lifestyle the child would have enjoyed if the parents had remained together.
+In addition to basic child support payments, several categories are given special consideration and require the contribution of one or both parties in addition to a basic child support obligation.
 These include, educational expenses, health insurance premiums, uncovered medical expenses, child-care, extracurricular expenses, and sometimes camp.

 - Educational and Extracurricular Expenses: It is within the Court’s discretion to order one or both of the parties to contribute to a child’s educational and extracurricular expenses in addition to regular child support.
 This additional expense can be used to contribute to reasonable school and extracurricular costs that are intended to enhance the educational, social, athletic or cultural development of a child.
 Some examples include tuition, books and supplies, bus fees, field trips, athletic fees, sports equipment and registration fees.

 - Health Insurance Premiums: Health insurance premium payments are considered when calculating guideline child support.
 The amount of the total health insurance premium that is attributable to the child’s coverage is added to the basic child support obligation and allocated between the parties based on their respective net income.
 For example, if the parents have an equal allocation of the net income (i.e. they have the same income), each parent is responsible for half of the health insurance premium for the child.